MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-1.md

 components are provided in the corresponding reference files.
 See the API documentation on [QCTraceSimulatorConfiguration](Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration) for specific details.

 ## See also
-The quantum computer [Trace Simulator ](quantum-computer-trace-simulator-1.md) overview
+The quantum computer [trace simulator ](quantum-computer-trace-simulator-1.md) overview